ggerganov/llama.cpp/examples/server/README.md

     The `response_format` parameter supports both plain JSON output (e.g. `{"type": "json_object"}`) and schema-constrained JSON (e.g. `{"type": "json_object", "schema": {"type": "string", "minLength": 10, "maxLength": 100}}` or `{"type": "json_schema", "schema": {"properties": { "name": { "title": "Name",  "type": "string" }, "date": { "title": "Date",  "type": "string" }, "participants": { "items": {"type: "string" }, "title": "Participants",  "type": "string" } } } }`), similar to other OpenAI-inspired API providers.

+    The `tools` / `tool_choice` parameters are only supported if the server is started with `--jinja`.
+The template included in the GGUF may not support tools, in that case you may want to override it w/ `--chat-template-file ...`.

     *Examples:*

     You can use either Python `openai` library with appropriate checkpoints: